cult-of-coders/grapher/docs/hypernova.md

 - Categories: 10
 - Post authors: 10
 - Post comments: 10
-- Post comments authors: 100
+- Post comments authors: 10*10

-This means 131 database requests.
+This means `131` database requests.

 Ok, you can cache some stuff, maybe some authors collide, but in order to write a performant code, you would have to write a bunch of non-reusable code.

 But this is just a simple query, imagine something deeper nested.
-Grapher simply destroys any other MongoDB "relational" ORM.
+For Grapher, it's a breeze.

-### Hypernova to the rescue
+### Hypernova in Action

 How many requests does the Hypernova?
 - 1 for Posts